AymanAttili/Mastering-JavaScript-in-20-Days/Day10.md

   - **Benefits:** It's simple and easy to reason about

-## Solution2- Using the prototype chain
+## Solution 2- Using the prototype chain
 ```javascript
 function userCreator (name, score) {
     const newUser = Object.create(userFunctionStore);